 - Bring any supplies for feeding your baby along with you that will make you both the most comfortable; for instance, you may want a shawl that could double as a nursing cover or blanket for the baby.

 - Consider bringing along another adult to help you.
-If you're flying solo at the wedding or reception, it might be helpful to bring along another family member to assistance.
-I've attended many weddings with my mother when my husband had to work, simply for another pair of hands with the baby.
+If you're flying solo at the wedding or reception, it might be helpful to bring along another family member to assist.

 - Note if you need a high chair on the RSVP.